Metallic bonding: History

-As powerful as the concept of the band structure model proved to be in describing metallic bonding, it has the drawback of remaining a one-electron approximation of a many-body problem.
-In other words, the energy states of each electron are described as if all the other electrons simply form a homogeneous background.
-Researchers such as Mott and Hubbard realized that this was perhaps appropriate for strongly delocalized s- and p-electrons; but for d-electrons, and even more for f-electrons, the interaction with electrons (and atomic displacements) in the local environment may become stronger than the delocalization that leads to broad bands.
-Thus, the transition from localized unpaired electrons to itinerant ones partaking in metallic bonding became more comprehensible.
+As powerful as the band structure model proved to be in describing metallic bonding, it remains a one-electron approximation of a many-body problem: the energy states of an individual electron are described as if all the other electrons form a homogeneous background.
+Researchers such as Mott and Hubbard realized that the one-electron treatment was perhaps appropriate for strongly delocalized s- and p-electrons; but for d-electrons, and even more for f-electrons, the interaction with nearby individual electrons (and atomic displacements) may become stronger than the delocalized interaction that leads to broad bands.
+This gave a better explanation for the transition from localized unpaired electrons to itinerant ones partaking in metallic bonding.

 The nature of metallic bonding

 The combination of two phenomena gives rise to metallic bonding: delocalization of electrons and the availability of a far larger number of delocalized energy states than of delocalized electrons.
 The latter could be called electron deficiency.